milky2028/avhc/README.md

    * Tap states for buttons (partially done)
    * Animations for arrows in selectors

 * Full article for about page.
+Currently has dummy content.
 * Slide to delete from cart on cart page
 * Notifications
 * Proper pre-production staging environment
 * As I get more components, the folder structure is bad.
 Better folder structure.
-* "Order it again" functionality
+* "Order it again" functionality for repeating past orders, sort of like Domino's Pizza.
 * Animations!
-* CMS (probably Butter) integration to allow other people to create orders and such
+* CMS (probably Butter) integration to allow other people to create orders and such (further off).
 * Migrate theme.scss files to vars.scss
 * Payment Request API

-  *Rethinking this one since Google changed how this works with Google Pay.
+  * Rethinking this one since Google changed how this works with Google Pay.
 Support just might not be there yet.